Takaso/I-believe-in-good-moves/README.md

 ---

-> **Note:** This is intended for training/visualization only.
-Use responsibly and in accordance with Chess.com’s terms of service
+> **Note:** This is intended for training only, use responsibly and in accordance with Chess.com’s terms of service